 The children's prayers, their tears and cries, persuaded G-d to revoke the Divine Decree (thereby nullifying the earthly decree of Haman and King Ahasuerus).
 And what made their prayers so powerful, was that they had been educated by Mordechai to believe in the rebuilding of the Holy Temple, the ingathering of the exiles back to Israel, and the Redemption.

-Today, thank G-d, there is no place in the world where Jews are threatened with annihilation.
-But still, there are personal, communal, national and global issues that we would like to see rectified.
+Today, the entire Jewish people does not face an existential threat as they did in the days of Mordechai and Esther.
+Yet, there are personal, communal, national and global issues that we would like to see rectified.
 All of us, on various levels, dream of a perfect world.

 When the long-awaited Redemption commences, all of humankind will experience this perfect world.
 And the way to properly direct our prayers and actions to hasten the Redemption, is through studying Torah, specifically Torah that inspires hope, faith and longing for the Redemption.